its4ff/muse-sdk/README.md

 - Swipe up on the capacitive touch/frosted area → skip to next song
 - More gestures (volume, play/pause) coming in future updates
 - Tends to have fewer disconnects than voice mode
+- Right now, it's kind of an art to get this shit right lol.
+I will demo with you in person, but the accuracy of this gesture isn't optimal yet.
+And it's more of something for you to just test and let me know what other gestures you would want (we have horizontal in updated PCB f.e.).

 **Troubleshooting:**
-- If voice features aren't working, try toggling between music and voice mode — this often fixes it
+- If voice or music control features aren't working, try toggling between music and voice mode.
+And when you can't switch modes, it means the device needs a connection refresh.
+In which case putting it on the charging case and trying to refresh/reconnect will often fix it.
-- Use the widget to switch between modes
-- Future updates will make mode switching automatic
+- Future update will make mode switching automatic.

+**Audio & Transcription Accuracy:**
+- In this current muse demo app, audio cleanup is very minimal.
+And doesn't use any AI cleanup or voice isolation.
+To keep things simple and offline.
+- So transcription works well in quiet environments, but with background noise and music it becomes much less accurate.
+- In non-SDK versions of Muse, it will come with voice isolation and voice recognition flow so your voice is recognized.

 ---